 - Search engine automation

 Creating internal links and other SEO tasks can be time consuming and boring.
 Instead of having to do all this by hand, you should consider some SEO software to take care of it for you.
 Get automatic META tags, internal links and other useful SEO tasks done for your without spending hours every day.
-SEO is important for your business, but it shouldn’t be taking up too much of your time.
+SEO is one of the most important tasks you need because it defines direct traffic as more sales in your business.

 - Phone automation